State Financial Aid Programs:

 Scholarships

 Scholarships are usually, but not always, based on a combination of need and merit.
-Students may contact Student Activities and the Chaffey College Foundation for available scholarships.
+Students may contact Student Life and the Chaffey College Foundation for available scholarships.